"SOMETHING MUST BE DONE!"

-On May 15th, 2024, the Lexington Women's Monument was unveiled in Lexington, MA as the first monument in the town to celebrate women and their historical achievements.
+On May 15, 2024, the Lexington Women’s Monument was unveiled in Lexington, MA — the town’s first monument honoring women and their contributions to history.

 INVITATIONS & RSVP